freeorion/freeorion/default/scripting/README.md

 - `.py` these are actual Python file which are executed during the game.
 Often they should be empty.
 Game wil populate `globals()` in runtime, so it's pretty safe to import object form it. `_types.py` is a bit special, it contains type declaration, that could be used in macroses and `.pyi` files.
 - `.pyi` this is a typing stub, it's never executed.
   - These files are written with a more modern Python version that py files (they are not executed, we use the latest versions of linter, which support it)
   - It should match the name of `.py`.
-When you do a static analysis with IDE, mypy or pyright, it will take the type information from this file.
+When you do a static analysis with IDE, ty or pyright, it will take the type information from this file.
   - When you use import in this file, it will execute `.py`,  so the value you import should be in `.py`, not to `.pyi`, that's why we have `_types.py`